C Container Collection (CCC)

 Initialize the container with memory, callbacks, and permissions. | |

-#define | ccc_fpq_init(mem_ptr, cmp_order, cmp_fn, alloc_fn, aux_data, capacity) ccc_impl_fpq_init(mem_ptr, cmp_order, cmp_fn, alloc_fn, aux_data, capacity) |
+#define | ccc_fpq_init(mem_ptr, any_type_name, cmp_order, cmp_fn, alloc_fn, aux_data, capacity) |

 Initialize a fpq as a min or max heap. | |

-#define | ccc_fpq_heapify_init(mem_ptr, cmp_order, cmp_fn, alloc_fn, aux_data, capacity, size) |
+#define | ccc_fpq_heapify_init(mem_ptr, any_type_name, cmp_order, cmp_fn, alloc_fn, aux_data, capacity, size) |

-Order an existing array of elements as a min or max heap.
+Partial order an array of elements as a min or max heap.
 O(N). | |

 ccc_result | ccc_fpq_copy (ccc_flat_priority_queue *dst, ccc_flat_priority_queue const *src, ccc_any_alloc_fn *fn) |